 - a.
 Looking to understand the active Allied Health Strategies and reform.
 There are concerns the reforms will have a negative impact on the profession. - b.
-A meeting was held with the Institute of the Osteopathy and other stakeholders to address issues facing the profession including the future of the osteopathic education, the issues facing prospective students and stakeholders and the proposed mergers. - c.
-The OA was disappointed to report that they felt that some of their concerns had not been addressed including about barriers to the profession. - d.
-The announcement of the possibility of the merger of the UCO contextualised concerns that had been raised at the meeting regarding the direction of osteopathy. - e.
+A meeting was held with the Institute of Osteopathy and other stakeholders to clarify AHP strategies and associated contracts with the Institute of Osteopathy and any impact that these may have on undergraduate education and the profession as a whole. - The announcement of the possibility of the merger of the UCO contextualised concerns that had been raised at the meeting regarding the direction of osteopathy. - d.
 Members and stakeholders were invited to attend the next meeting of the Osteopathic Alliance, 13 October, where issues raised would be discussed.